As a busy web design agency, we’ve come across a huge number of misconceptions about website design over the years. To help you avoid falling

-Personalize CTAs for different segments of your audience.
+Personalise CTAs for different segments of your audience.
 Create more context by tailoring CTAs to appear differently for specific audiences.
 For example, your visitors can see one thing, your leads can see another, and your customers can see something else altogether.
-(Note: This type of personalization will require marketing automation software.)
+(Note: This type of personalisation will require marketing automation software.)

 To help you get started, here are seven landing page best practices to guide your efforts: